vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** Oh go away!
 The answer is _"go away!"_.
 Read my lips: **"go away"**.
 When it's ready.

-_S: Do you expect it to be this year._
+_S: Do you expect it to be this year?_

 **M:** Yes of course.